bartekn/cold/README.md

 # :snowman: cold

 Stellar cold wallet app built in Go.
 Features:
+* Building transactions (right now only native [payment](https://www.stellar.org/developers/learn/concepts/list-of-operations.html#payment)).
+* Signing previously built transactions. :sparkles:
 * Prints QR code with Transaction Envelope in console. :sparkles:
 * You can run it on Raspberry Pi (and other ARM devices). :sparkles:
-* Yeah, it can build transactions (right now only native [payment](https://www.stellar.org/developers/learn/concepts/list-of-operations.html#payment)).

 **Warning!** This tool is still in development. **Always** create your transaction for `test` network first and then check it in [xdr-viewer](https://stellar.github.io/xdr-viewer/).
 Then create your transaction for `public` network, check it again (!!!) and then submit it to the network.